scrumpy/tiptap-docs/README.md

 ### What does *renderless* mean?

 With renderless components you'll have full control over markup and styling. tiptap doesn't tell you what a menu should look like or where it should be rendered in the DOM.
 That's all up to you.
-There is also a [good article](@renderless) about renderless components by Adam Wathan.
+There is also a [good article][@renderless] about renderless components by Adam Wathan.

 ::: tip No styling by default
 tiptap comes without any CSS.
 It's a feature – not a bug.